 My technical appreciation for Konica cameras owes much to various photographers and Konica users, some of whom I have corresponded with for years.
 They include Fred McCaslin, Erik Rahlén, and Daniel Roberts, who reviewed parts of my text, pointed out mistakes, clarified a number of technical issues and provided much interesting insight.
 I am also indebted to Alan Myers, the spiritus movens of the Konica SLR discussion list on Yahoo for many years.

 I wish to thank the professional and amateur photographers who gave me permission to quote them in the capsules that accompany the text on this site or who allowed me to use photos of their cameras.
-I am very thankful to Mike Michaelski who lend me most of the instruction manuals scanned in section 6.
+I am very thankful to Mike Michaelski who lent me most of the instruction manuals scanned in section 6.

 In Japan, Mr Philbert Ono's assistance in purchasing Konica-related literature unavailable in the West has been invaluable.
 I was greatly assisted in my efforts to locate information about some of the prototypes mentioned in section 8 by Mr Yoshio Inokuchi of the JCII Camera Museum, Mr Michiaki Matsuzaki of Konica Minolta Holdings Inc., and Mr Tetsuo Taniguchi of Asahi Camera magazine.